There are currently 0 comments and 3 photos online for this walk.

 Turn left to join the stone track and after a short distance you will come to a fork marked with a fingerpost.
 Bear right and a few paces later bear right again to join a narrow path climbing steadily into the woodland.
 Mind your step along this path as it is very uneven with tree roots.

 |Chestnut Tree House to Selden Fields|

 Start point: 50.842 lat, -0.4953 long

-Now retrace your steps along the access lane, passing the farm and the woodland car park to reach the junction with the bridleway from which you emerged.
-At this point, stay on the tarmac access lane as it swings right.
+Follow the the tarmac access lane ahead.
 Beyond the belt of trees on the left you will be able to see open fields, whilst on the right are the small woodlands of Butler’s Copse and Hammerpot Copse.

 |Selden Fields to Patching Church|

 Start point: 50.8511 lat, -0.4769 long

 Stay on the main forest bridleway, keeping straight ahead at the three crossroads of tracks, to reach the far edge of the woodland.
 As you emerge from the trees, keep ahead on the wide path between crop fields.